mcsntx/odin-recipes/README.md

 # odin-recipes
-Build new website with recipes to learn how to comment commit properly
+Build new website with recipes to learn how to comment commits